 Ministry Preparation and Marriage

 When Stephen began his collegiate studies at Liberty University in 1976, he majored in Bible and minored in World History.
 He finished his studies at Tennessee Temple where he met his future wife, Marsha (Gladney).
 They married soon after graduating from college together in 1981.
-God has since blessed them with four children (twin boys and 2 girls) who’ve given them six perfect grandchildren!
+God has since blessed them with four children (twin boys and 2 girls) who’ve given them seven perfect grandchildren!

 Stephen’s love for history, combined with a desire to teach the scriptures verse by verse, led him to enroll in seminary for further training.
 Stephen earned his first master’s degree (MDiv) at Detroit Seminary and then his second master’s in theology (STM) from Dallas Seminary.